Applied AI research lab

 Building trustworthy AI for public safety.

 Public safety is the hardest test of AI.
-A mistake is not a bad recommendation — it is a wrongful outcome.
-PSAIL builds the evaluation, governance, and assurance science that high-stakes deployment demands.
+Here a failure is not a bad recommendation — it can be a wrongful outcome, a due-process violation, an infringement of civil liberties.
+PSAIL builds the evaluation, governance, and assurance methods that can survive that scrutiny.

 0